farirpgs/fari-app/lib/srds/fate-core.md

 The best places to look for arc-sized problems are the current or impending issues of places or organizations that you came up with during game creation.
 If you haven’t made any up yet for a particular place or group, now might be a good time to do that, so you have material for the arc.

-{example}

-Amanda decides she wants to do one major arc for each PC.
+> Amanda decides she wants to do one major arc for each PC.
+>

-For Zird, his Rivals in the Collegia Arcana makes it pretty easy—she decides that perhaps there’s something more sinister behind these rivalries, such as an attempt by a dark cult operating from within to take over the Collegia and turn it to nefarious purposes.
+> For Zird, his Rivals in the Collegia Arcana makes it pretty easy—she decides that perhaps there’s something more sinister behind these rivalries, such as an attempt by a dark cult operating from within to take over the Collegia and turn it to nefarious purposes.
+>

-She needs to focus on story questions that are more general and will take some time to resolve.
+> She needs to focus on story questions that are more general and will take some time to resolve.
 After thinking about it for a while, she chooses:
+>

-Can Zird uncover the identity of the cult’s leader before the takeover occurs?
+> Can Zird uncover the identity of the cult’s leader before the takeover occurs?
 (This lets her do individual scenarios about the attempted takeover.)
-Will Zird’s rivals ally with the cult?
+> Will Zird’s rivals ally with the cult?
 (This lets her do individual scenarios about each of Zird’s key rivals.)
-Can Zird reconcile, at long last, with his rivals?
+> Can Zird reconcile, at long last, with his rivals?
-Will the cult succeed and transform the Collegia forever?
+> Will the cult succeed and transform the Collegia forever?
 (Answering this question ends the arc.)
-Then go through the same process of picking opposing NPCs, keeping in mind that their influence is supposed to be more far-reaching in an arc than in a single scenario.
+> Then go through the same process of picking opposing NPCs, keeping in mind that their influence is supposed to be more far-reaching in an arc than in a single scenario.

 ### Building A Campaign